Unfortunately, the so-called progressive UK Guardian has an Australian economics editor who is anything but…

 I recall some junior academics at the University at the time ran a survey of students who railed against the new approach.

-The nontenured staff were not renewed for the next academic year and the survey was prevented from being made public by one of Hogan seniors’s professorial mates.
+The nontenured staff were not renewed for the next academic year and the survey was prevented from being made public by one of Hogan senior’s professorial mates (goons).

-Other staff who had previously taught development economics did not have their contracts renewed and in 1973 there was a mass student protest (of which the current Australian PM was a part of).
+Other staff who had previously taught development economics did not have their contracts renewed and in 1973 there was a mass student protest (of which the current Australian PM was a part of later on).

-After a few years of infighting, a University enquiry recommended that the existing Department of Economics being separated into two entities, the new entity being the Department of Political Economy.
+After a few years of infighting, a University enquiry recommended that the existing Department of Economics be separated into two entities, the new entity being the Department of Political Economy.

 That recommendation was rejected by the Vice-Chancellor (an orthodox economist) and the only concession that was made was the introduction of the new courses mentioned above.